Landlord Buildings Insurance

-If your property is damaged as a result of a fire or storm, for example, landlord building insurance will cover any rebuilding costs.
+Landlord building insurance covers the costs of repairing and rebuilding your property if it should get damaged as a result of any insured peril such as a fire, storm, or flood.
 Typically, this includes cover for the roof, floors and walls, as well as any permanent fixtures, such as kitchen cabinets and bathroom suites.

-Building insurance isn't just for the structure of the property and any damaged interior fittings.
-Sometimes building insurance will cover outside structures connected to your property too.
-For example, if you have a burst pipe or have an issue with your garage, your policy may cover the cost of repairs.
+Building insurance won't just cover the structure of the property and any damaged interior fittings.
+Sometimes landlord building insurance also covers outside structures connected to your property.
+For example, if you have a burst pipe or an issue with your garage, your landlord building insurance policy may cover the cost of the damage this causes.

-Aside from damage due to fires, storms, floods, and other standard perils, your policy may also cover:
+Aside from damage due to fires, storms, floods, and any other standard perils to your buildings from the elements, your policy may also cover the costs for

 - Loss of rent (in the event of an insured peril)